 In September 2008, the Company issued warrants to purchase 174,530 shares of series B preferred stock at an exercise price of \$3.3232 and 3,612 shares of series B preferred stock at an exercise price of \$4.65 in connection with a development agreement (See Note 12).
 At issuance, the warrants for 174,530 and 3,612 shares had a fair value of \$2.3219 and \$2.1348 per share, respectively.
 The warrants for 174,530 shares become exercisable on a pro rata basis as payments are received on Phase I of the development agreement.
-The warrants for 3,612 shares become exercisable on a pro rata basis as payments are received on Phase I of the development agreement.
 The warrants for 3,612 shares become exercisable on a pro rata basis as payments are received on Phase II of the development agreement.
-The warrants for 3,612 shares become exercisable on a pro rata basis as payments are received on Phase II of the development agreement.
-The warrants for 3,612 shares become exercisable on a pro rata basis as payments are received on Phase II of the development agreement.
-The warrants for 3,612 shares become exercisable on a pro rata basis as payments are received on Phase II of the development agreement.
-The warrants for 3,612 shares become exercisable on a pro rata basis as payments are received on Phase II of the development agreement.
-The warrants will expire upon an initial public offering.
+The warrants are exercisable through 2015.
+Any unexercised warrants will expire upon an initial public offering.